Legal liability travel insurance

-What if you accidentally injure someone or damage property on your overseas trip?
-What if your travel agent experiences financial default and has to cancel your booking?
-Here’s how Travel with Kit covers you.
+What if you accidentally injure someone or damage property on your trip?
+Here’s how Travel with Kit’s legal liability travel insurance covers you.

-The possibility that you could accidentally harm someone on your holiday is definitely not something you want to think about.
-The thing is, just like at home in Australia, it can happen.
-Breathe easy knowing that Travel with Kit offers a stack of benefits that take care of legal liability, legal expenses and travel operator financial default.
+The possibility that you could accidentally harm someone on your holiday overseas or on your Australian adventure, is definitely not something you want to risk.
+The thing is, accidents happen.
+Breathe easy then, knowing that Travel with Kit’s legal liability travel insurance offers a stack of benefits that takes care of legal liability costs and associated legal expenses you may incur should the worst happen.

-If during your trip you injure someone, cause someone to die, or lose or damage someone’s property and become legally liable to pay compensatory damages as a result, or are required to pay reasonable legal costs and expenses, approved by us, for settling and defending a claim made against you, Travel with Kit will pay you up to the applicable limits.
-A maximum payout of $10,000 is available on Saver, Basic, Comprehensive and Domestic cover.
+If during your trip overseas or in Australia, you injure someone, cause someone to die, or lose or damage someone’s property and become legally liable to pay compensatory damages as a result, or are required to pay reasonable legal costs and expenses, approved by us, for settling and defending a claim made against you, we can cover you.

 We will not cover you for losses, liability or expenses that are as a result of: